Ways to Rev Up Your Passion for Summer PD

 #BookExpedition meet-up at NerdCampMI (2017) Left to right: Laura Shovan, Cheryl Mizerny, Susan Sullivan, Patrick Andrus, Katie Reilly.
 From Nerdy Book Club

-Last spring, I connected with an online Twitter book group called #BookExpedition.
-We share the advance reader copies (ARCs) we receive at conferences and from publishers.
-We read them, insert comments on sticky notes, send them on to the next person, and eventually back to the author.
-Not only have I read and discussed some amazing books, but we have developed a strong bond and are looking forward to seeing one another at nErDCampMI where we are giving a presentation about how to start a similar group.
+One spring not too many years ago, I connected with an online Twitter book group that shared the advance reader copies (ARCs) we received at conferences and from publishers.
+We read them, inserted comments on sticky notes, sent them on to the next person, and eventually back to the author.
+Not only did I read and discuss some amazing books, we have developed a strong bond and even gave an EdCamp presentation about how to start a similar group.

 I also love my social media virtual friends, who not only give me someone to hang out with at every conference I attend, but also share their brilliance for free.
 By reading their posts in a teacher Facebook group or following them on Twitter, I get the most inspiring ideas.
 Because teaching can be such an isolating profession, I love the feeling of companionship and collaboration I get every time I log on.